 Traffic and promotion

-Wander Somewhere’s traffic comes mainly from Google, with Pinterest and Instagram close behind.
+Wander Scotland’s traffic comes mainly from Google, with Pinterest and Instagram close behind.
 Lesley says she no longer worries about algorithm updates, noting that constantly checking analytics was affecting her mental health.
 Instead, she focuses on what she can control: publishing helpful content regularly and reviewing performance once a month.

-Pinterest accounts for about 25% of her traffic and is a growing priority.
+Pinterest marketing accounts for about 25% of her traffic and is a growing priority.
 While Instagram drives less traffic, she sees it as a valuable space for connecting with brands and building a community of users and fellow bloggers who follow her work.

 3. Adventures by Lana

 Adventures by Lana is run by an engineer from Florida who travels the world while working full-time.
 Lana’s blog is built around a practical idea: you don’t need to quit your job to explore.
-From national parks to international trips, she shares how to make the most of limited time off, with itineraries and tips for squeezing the most out of every trip.
+From national parks to international trips, she shares how to make the most of limited time off, with itineraries and tips for getting the best out of every trip.
 It’s a mix of weekend getaways and longer PTO-friendly adventures, with plenty of diving.

 Monetization strategy